When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

-Greece allows entry with a negative Covid-19 test (including an antigen test from an authorised lab) or proof you’ve had both doses of the vaccine.
-It accepts the NHS app or letter as proof of vaccination, but you must have had your second dose at least 14 days before travelling.
+Greece allows entry if you’re fully vaccinated, or with proof of a negative PCR test (if issued within 72 hours prior to arrival) or an antigen test from an authorised lab (issued within 48 hours before arriving).
+It accepts the NHS app or letter, or equivalent as proof of vaccination, but you must have had your second dose at least 14 days before travelling.

 Should I book a holiday to Cyprus this summer?

-The UK was also placed on Cyprus’ red list on 8 July.
+The UK was placed on Cyprus’ red list on 8 July.
 If you aren’t fully vaccinated, to enter you must undergo a PCR test 72 hours prior to departure and provide proof of a negative result.
 You also must take another PCR test upon arrival at Larnaca or Paphos airports, and remain in self-isolation until the result is issued.
 Test results should be available within three hours online.
-You must pay for this and it costs 30-32 euros.
+You must pay for this and it costs 30-32 Euros (£26 – £27 approx).

-Cyprus is on the UK’s amber list, so quarantine rules and tests when you return home vary from 19 July depending on where you live in the UK and whether you’ve been vaccinated (see amber list country advice for further details).
+Cyprus is on the UK’s amber list, so quarantine rules and tests when you return home vary depending on whether you’ve been vaccinated (see amber list country advice for further details).

 Should I book a holiday to Turkey this summer?

 Definitely not.
-Turkey is currently on the government’s red list.
-This means you must quarantine in a hotel on return from a trip there which costs £1,750 per person.
-The government doesn’t advise travel to red list countries, so although Turkey is admitting UK tourists who have a negative PCR test, it’s not advisable to travel or book a holiday there at the moment.
+Turkey is currently on the government’s red list and you should not travel there.
+This means you must quarantine in a hotel on return from a trip there which currently costs £1,750 per person.
+From 12 August this cost will increase to £2,285.

 Read our piece on travel traffic lights for more details.